 The University of Nottingham's School of Economics is renowned for excellence in teaching and research across all areas of the discipline and for being at the cutting edge of contemporary economic thinking and analysis.
-It attained the highest possible score for teaching quality and was ranked third in the UK for the quality and volume of its research by the 2008 Research Assessment Exercise.
+It attained high rankings across league tables.

-The school of Economics at The University of Nottingham Ningbo China (UNNC) is an integral part of the School in the UK.
+The School of Economics at The University of Nottingham Ningbo China (UNNC), having an even higher research impact, is an integral part of the School in the UK.
 Teaching follows the same flexible, modular structure as in the UK.
-Our postgraduate students have the opportunity to conduct research under the supervision of world authorities in economics.
+Our programme BSc International Economics and Trade has been awarded Zhejiang Provincial 13th Five-Year Plan Undergraduate Distinction Course (浙江省“十三五”特色本科专业).
+Our postgraduate students have the opportunity to conduct research under the supervision of internationally recognized scholars in economics.

 As an economics student at UNNC: